heclack/world-reader-server/README.md

 # world-reader-server
 server for world reader

-**NOTE: Enviroment requires credentials for CloudvisionAPI(not included).
-You can go to google cloud console to obtain and setup access.
+**NOTE: Enviroment requires credentials for Cloud-vision API (not included).
+Visit Google Cloud Console to obtain and setup access.